ghc/ghc/docs/users_guide/debugging.rst

     :type: dynamic

     Show allocation and runtime statistics for various stages of compilation.
+    Allocations are measured in bytes.
+Timings are measured in milliseconds.

 GHC is a large program consisting of a number of stages.
 You can tell GHC to dump information from various stages of compilation using the ``-ddump-⟨pass⟩``